VRConservation/geosp/chapters/07_qgis.md

 ![select by location map](https://i.imgur.com/tqomvq6.png)

-Right-click the grid layer>Export>Save Selected features as (not in my screenshot that I have a copy of the grid layer that appears below)
+Right-click the grid layer>Export>Save Selected Features As (note in the screenshot that I have a copy of the grid layer that appears below the selected layer.
+Please ignore this)

 ![save selected features as](https://i.imgur.com/qsqCaw2.png)